jordan2lee/cell-dissociation/README.md

 ### Cwltool

 Pipeline largely relies on docker and cwltools to be installed.
 Make sure to have these installed prior to running this pipeline.
-Some examples include `pip install cwltool` and rather than `sudo apt install cwltool` in case you have multiple CWL implementations
+Some examples include `pip install cwltool` and rather than `sudo apt install cwltool` in case you have multiple CWL implementations.

 ### Reference meta files